 I Grow Chicago

-This offseason, the Bears through the NFL Foundation, and Bears Care provided I Grow Chicago in Englewood with a grant to assist with their campus expansion project.
-Through this donation, I Grow Chicago will be able to expand their Peace Campus to include a Family Resource House, which will aim to empower, educate and employ women and mothers to become community leaders.
-During construction, residents of I Grow Chicago will learn from the contractors on-site and be paid to assist throughout the rehabilitation process.
+In October, players joined staff and community members at I Grow Chicago to tour the facility and announce an $81,000 donation.
+Bears Care and the Chicago Bears through the NFL Foundation made the donation to provide financial support for the rehabilitation process of I Grow's Englewood properties.
+Through this donation, I Grow Chicago is able to expand their Peace Campus to include a Family Resource House, which aims to empower, educate and employ women and mothers to become community leaders.
+During construction, residents of I Grow Chicago are learning from the contractors on-site and being paid to assist throughout the rehabilitation process.

 Leo High School